OglesbyArt/UpdateArtistFile/README.md

     {
         try
         {
             boolean	      done = false;     // terminates while-loop char	      choice;	         // user's choice
-            Artist    a = new Artist();    // investment to be modified
+            Artist    a = new Artist();    // Artist to be modified

 		while (!done)
 		{